Working remotely is changing. Our approach to cyber security needs to change too.

 We have some tools at CybSafe to help manage this transition.
 Our Assist tool provides on-demand advice for whenever an issue arises.
 There is also Protect, a digital ‘checklist’ that helps set personalised security goals and gives nudges to help them be achieved.

 Remote working is here to stay.
-These tools not only reduce risk, but empower people to become our first line of defence against cyber threats.
+These tools not only reduce risk, but empower people to become our first line of defence against cybercriminals and cyber threats.
 The way we work is changing, and our approach to cyber security needs to change with it.